AshFoster/foodie-favourites/README.md

   - Each restaurant post shows the name, author, cuisine, location, number of times favourited, and the author's rating (from 1 to 5) of the restaurant.
   - There is a search bar above the restaurant posts which allows the user to search for restaurants with titles that contain their search criteria.
   - If the user is logged in, there is an 'Add Restaurant' button above the Restaurants List section which takes the user to the add restaurant page.
+  - If the user is signed in and has favourited a restaurant then the little heart icon will be filled in rather than outlined.
+  - The user can click on the image or the title to be taken to the detail page of that restaurant.

 - __Filters__